Mauna Kea Volcano | Dr John Seach

 Big Island, Hawaii

-19.82 N, 155.47 W,
+19.82 N, 155.47 W

-summit elevation 4206 m
+summit elevation 4205 m

 The irregular topography of the upper slopes of Mauna Kea contrasts with the smoother profile of Mauna Loa volcano.

-Mauna Kea volcano photos by John Seach
+Mauna Kea volcano photos by Dr John Seach

 Mauna Kea Volcano from Hilo

-John Seach at summit of Mauna Kea volcano
+Dr John Seach at summit of Mauna Kea volcano

-Manua Kea volcano, Hawaii
+Mauna Kea volcano, Hawaii

-Mauna Kea Volcano - John Seach
+Mauna Kea Volcano - Dr John Seach

 Canada-France-Hawaii Telescope (L)